sadab-halim/AWS-Certified-Cloud-Practitioner/1. Notes/README.md

 ## AWS IQ
-- Quickly find professional help for your AWS projects
+- Quickly find **professional help** for your AWS projects
-- Engage and pay AWS Certified 3rd party experts for on-demand project work
+- **Engage** and *pay AWS Certified 3rd party experts* for **on-demand** project work
 - Video-conferencing, contract management, secure collaboration, integrated billing
     ![Alt text](image-58.png)

 ## AWS re:Post
 - **AWS-managed Q&A service** offering crowd-sourced,
 expert-reviewed answers to your technical questions about AWS that replaces the original AWS Forums

-- Part of the AWS Free Tier • Community members can earn reputation points to build up their community expert status by providing accepted answers and reviewing answers from other users
+- Part of the AWS Free Tier
+- Community members can earn reputation points to build up their community expert status by providing accepted answers and reviewing answers from other users

 - **Questions from AWS Premium Support customers that do not receive a response from the community are passed on to AWS Support engineers**

 - AWS re:Post is not intended to be used for questions that are time-sensitive or involve any proprietary information

 ## AWS Managed Services
-- Provides infrastructure and application support on AWS.
+- **Provides infrastructure and application support on AWS**.
-- **AMS offers a team of AWS experts** who manage and operate your infrastructure for security, reliability, and availability
+- **AMS offers a team of AWS experts** who *manage and operate your infrastructure* for security, reliability, and availability
 - Helps organizations offload routine management tasks and focus on their business objectives.
-- Fully managed service, so AWS handles common activities such as change requests, monitoring, patch management, security, and backup services
+- **Fully managed service**, so AWS handles common activities such as *change requests, monitoring, patch management, security, and backup services*
 - Implements best practices and maintains your AWS infrastructure to reduce your operational overhead and risk
 - AMS business hours are 24/365
     ![Alt text](image-108.png)

-## Quiz: AWS Architecting & Ecosystem
+## Summary